Credit & Debt

 BNPL providers market themselves as the antidote to credit card debt.
 No interest.
 No hard credit checks.
 Just four easy payments.
 It sounds almost too good to be true — and sometimes it is.
 While many BNPL plans genuinely charge zero interest, the real costs hide in the fine print.

 Miss a payment, and late fees kick in fast.
-Afterpay, for instance, charges up to $8 per missed installment.
+Afterpay, for instance, charges up to $8 per missed installment, according to its published terms of service.
 Klarna can send delinquent accounts to collections agencies.
 These penalties may seem small individually.
 But they compound quickly when you juggle multiple BNPL plans simultaneously.

-According to a 2023 report from the Consumer Financial Protection Bureau, the average BNPL user carries multiple active loans at once.
+According to a 2023 report from the Consumer Financial Protection Bureau (CFPB), the average BNPL user carries multiple active loans at once.
 That fragmentation makes tracking due dates harder.
 It also increases the likelihood of missed payments and cascading fees.

 The Credit Score Blind Spot

 Here’s a cost many consumers overlook: BNPL’s complicated relationship with credit reporting.
-Historically, most BNPL providers didn’t report payment activity to credit bureaus.
-That meant on-time payments did nothing to build your credit score.
+Historically, most BNPL providers didn’t report payment activity to credit bureaus like Experian, TransUnion, or Equifax.
+That meant on-time payments did nothing to build your FICO Score.
 Missed payments, however, could still damage it once accounts went to collections.

 This dynamic is shifting.
 Companies like Affirm now report to Experian and TransUnion.
-But the reporting remains inconsistent across the industry.
+But the reporting remains inconsistent across the industry, as Experian explains in its consumer guidance.
 You can’t assume your responsible BNPL behavior helps your credit profile.

 The Opportunity Cost You Don’t See